eyes and hour

 • cup of ice cubes

-• optional: honey, maple simple syrup, or your favorite natural sweetener
+• optional: honey, simple syrup, or your favorite natural sweetener

 For best results, use good quality matcha powder for your bottom matcha layer.
 To learn more about how to choose the right matcha, read this post on ceremonial grade matcha vs culinary grade.